reasonwithoutrestraint/site/Original/Metaethical Overview.md

     - Normative facts are grounded in non-natural facts (non-naturalism).
     - Normative facts are grounded in secondary properties (sensibility theory).

-Third option that no one accepts: normative facts are ontologically prior to moral views, but cannot explain any moral views.
+Fourth option that no one accepts: normative facts are ontologically prior to moral views, but cannot explain any moral views.
 In that case, we are not in causal contact with moral facts.
 Thus, we have no reason to believe in them.

+### Metaphysics: Naturalism vs Non-naturalism:

+Some ways to draw the naturalism - non-naturalism divide:
+1. Natural entities must be discovered a posteriori.
+Non-natural entities can be discovered a priori.
+2. Natural entities have spatio-temporal properties.
+Non-natural entities do not.
+3. Natural entities have causal powers.
+Non-natural entities do not.

 ### Normativity: Categorical vs Hypothetical

 1. Anti-Rationalism: morality does not necessarily provide reason for action
 2. Rationalism: morality necessarily provides reason (though perhaps not overriding reason) for action

-## Platitudes for a semantics of moral language:

 # NON-COGNITIVISM